UBC Science welcomes applications from students in British Columbia, across Canada, and around the world.

 Post-Secondary Transfer Students

-If you'll have at least 24 post-secondary credits by the end of Winter Session (May) then you can apply as a transfer student.
-If you're transferring from a BC college, check that the courses will transfer to UBC using the BC Transfer Guide.
+To apply to UBC as a transfer student, you are strongly encouraged to have 24 transferrable credits completed by May.
+The maximum number of credits you can transfer to UBC is 60.
+If you're transferring from a BC college, check that the courses will transfer to UBC.
 In many cases, courses from colleges or universities will substitute for UBC courses, but courses from technical institutes will not.
-In the latter case, UBC may use your high school academics to meet program-specific admission requirements.
+You may also need to provide your high school transcript.

-Be sure that you will meet the admission requirements specific for UBC Science.
-Credit for the equivalent of UBC MATH 100 is mandatory.
-Further, you need to have credit for appropriate Science courses that meet the requirements for the specialization you hope to pursue.
-Often it can be easier to transfer if you've completed all of the key courses required in the first two years of a UBC specialization.
+Be sure that you will meet the general UBC admission requirements in addition to the requirements specific to UBC Science.
+Further, we recommend that you have credit for appropriate Science courses that meet the requirements for the specialization you hope to pursue.

 Canadian Indigenous Students

 UBC Science welcomes Indigenous students and has a dedicated advisor to help provide the support and advice needed.
 Students may also want to refer to the UBC Indigenous Science website, which contains a wealth of information for Indigenous students at UBC, and the First Nations House of Learning, a home away from home and resource centre for First Nations Students studying at the university.